Pumpkin Cake Pops

 How to make pumpkin cake pops

 Step 2 – Make the filling.
-Add the cake crumbs, pumpkin puree, and frosting in a large mixing bowl and mix well.
+Add the cake crumbs, pumpkin puree, and frosting to a large bowl and mix well.

 Step 3- Shape and chill.
-Using lightly wet hands, shape the mixture into bite-sized cake balls.
+Using lightly wet hands or using a cookie scoop, shape the mixture into bite-sized cake balls.
 Refrigerate or freeze until firm.

 Step 4 – Cover in chocolate.
 Melt the white chocolate.
-Add the cake pops to the cake pop sticks then dip each one in the melted chocolate until completely covered.
-Let them set on a lined sheet until firm.
+Add the cake pops to the cake pop sticks (lollipop sticks), and then dip each one in the melted candy melts until completely covered.
+Shake off any excess.

 • If you want a more moist and soft cake pop, use half the intended cake mix.